siberoloji/siberoloji.github.io/content/en/blog/howto/2024-10-17-how-to-clean-up-wordpress-auto-drafts-revisions-and-other-unnecessary-files.md

-In this blog post, we'll walk you through how to clean up your WordPress site by removing auto drafts, revisions, and other superfluous files.
+In this article, we'll walk you through how to clean up your WordPress site by removing auto drafts, revisions, and other superfluous files.
 Keeping your site clean will help improve performance, reduce database size, and make it easier to manage.
 Let’s dive into the details.